fadingbeat/homepage/README.md

 fully understand and learn how to apply the knowledge: creating HTML structure of a website with modern "today's" CSS rules.
 Once I feel able to do so, I will continue to other technologies such as JavaScript and frameworks such as Vue.js or Node.js.

-The idea behind this project is to have a website or a webpage that would represent my work and interests to employers.
+The idea behind this project is to have a website or a webpage that would represent my work and interests to employers, and later on, a professional photography website.